inivekin/abosa/abosa.typ

 eurydice as safe in tow,
 an daedulus attached safeguards so icarus would glide on low.
+The mess o flesh mistakes adsorb, on rolling up my too-long sleeves the probing microbotic orbs, exotic an dispersing thieves.
 Am accepting execution
 fae defending my specifics
 ower general solution,
 I'll stop fighting parasitics.
-Wi mess o flesh mistakes adsorb, on rolling up my too-long sleeves, the probing microbotic orbs, exotic an dispersing thieves.
 We're all responsible save who is unawake intelligence,
 I'm what I've done an what I do